-Learning molecular genetics through T cell dynamic function in lecture and seminar
+Learning molecular genetics through cell growth and differentation in lecture and seminar

-The primary goal of this course is to understand implication of signal transduction in proliferation and transformation of human T cells.
+The primary goal of this course is to understand implication of signal transduction in proliferation and differentation of cells.

 Lecture and seminar

 Check with the teacher in charge for the program which is not specifically scheduled.